Performance Data Collection using esxtop and resxtop

 The esxtop tool provides performance statistics for the entire ESX/ESXi host.
 It provides details of network, storage, CPU, and memory load from the VMkernel perspective.
 It provides details on a VMkernel world basis.

-To collect the data over long periods of time, run esxtop in batch mode.
-Direct the output to a file so that it can be reviewed after the fault.
+To collect the data for a longer period, run esxtop in batch mode.
+Direct the output to a file to be reviewed after the fault.

 To run the esxtop tool, run the command: